SergeiSkliar/mind_maps/Android/android apps activities and layouts.md

 #android
-an **activity** is a single, defined thing that your user can do.
+an [[Android Activity|activity]] is a single, defined thing that your user can do.
 Java or Kotlin.
 Defines actions.

 a **layout** describes the appearance of the screen. written as XML files.
 "How the user interface is presented"